People's Mojahedin Organization of Iran: Iran's nuclear programme

-The MEK and the NCRI revealed the existence of Iran's nuclear program in a press conference held on 14 August 2002 in Washington DC.
+The MEK and the NCRI revealed the existence of Iran's nuclear program in a press conference held on 14 August 2002 in Washington, D.C.
 MEK representative Alireza Jafarzadeh stated that Iran is running two top-secret projects, one in the city of Natanz and another in a facility located in Arak, which was later confirmed by the International Atomic Energy Agency.

 Journalists Seymour Hersh and Connie Bruck have written that the information was given to the MEK by Israel.
 Among others, it was described by a senior IAEA official and a monarchist advisor to Reza Pahlavi, who said before MEK they were offered to reveal the information, but they refused because it would be seen negatively by the people of Iran.
 Similar accounts could be found elsewhere by others, including comments made by US officials.

 On 18 November 2004, MEK representative Mohammad Mohaddessin used satellite images to state that a new facility existed in northeast Tehran named "Center for the Development of Advanced Defence Technology".
 This allegation by MEK and all their subsequent allegations were false.

 In 2010 the NCRI claimed to have uncovered a secret nuclear facility in Iran.
 These claims were dismissed by U.S. officials, who did not believe the facilities to be nuclear.
 In 2013, the NCRI again claimed to have discovered a secret underground nuclear site.

 In 2012, NBC News' Richard Engel and Robert Windrem published a report quoting U.S. officials, who spoke to NBC News on condition of anonymity, that the MEK was being "financed, trained, and armed by Israel's secret service" to assassinate Iranian nuclear scientists.
-A Senior State Department Official said that they never said that the MEK was involved in the assassinations of Iranian nuclear scientists.
+A senior U.S. State Department official said the Department never claimed that the MEK was involved in the assassinations of Iranian nuclear scientists.
 Former CIA case officer in the Middle East, Robert Baer said that the perpetrators "could only be Israel", and that "it is quite likely Israel is acting in tandem with" the MEK.

-Relocation from Iraq

-On 1 January 2009, the U.S. military transferred control of Camp Ashraf to the Iraqi government.
-On the same day, Prime Minister Nuri al-Maliki announced that the militant group would not be allowed to base its operations from Iraqi soil.

-In 2012, the MEK moved from Camp Ashraf to Camp Hurriya in Baghdad (a onetime U.S. base formerly known as Camp Liberty).
-A rocket and mortar attack killed 5 and injured 50 others at Camp Hurriya on 9 February 2013.
-MEK residents of the facility and their representatives appealed to the UN Secretary-General and U.S. officials to let them return to Ashraf, which they said has concrete buildings and shelters that offer more protection.
-The United States has been working with the UN High Commissioner for Refugees on the resettlement project.
+On 27 November 2020, Iran's top nuclear scientist Mohsen Fakhrizadeh was assassinated.
+Iranian Rear Admiral Ali Shamkhani, who heads the Supreme National Security Council, blamed Mujahideen-e-Khalq and Israel.